bentonam/couchbase-docker/README.md

 - `NODE_TYPE`: The type of node to bring up.
 The default value is **DEFAULT**.
 Valid values are:
 	- DEFAULT
 	- CHILD
+- `RBAC_USERNAME`: Specifies the username of the RBAC user to create.
+The default value is the name of the `BUCKET`
+- `RBAC_PASSWORD`: Specifies the password to be used for an RBAC user profile.
+The default value is the `CLUSTER_PASSWORD`
+- `RBAC_ROLES`: Specifies the roles to be given to an RBAC user profile.
+The default value is `admin`
 - `SAMPLE_BUCKETS`: A comma-delimited list of sample buckets to load.
 The default value is an empty string.
 Valid values are:
 	- beer-sample
 	- gamesim-sample